 Pupils are continuously assessed throughout each module according to the National Curriculum requirements and awarded a level and grade for effort closely linked to the GCSE grading.
 Progress is closely monitored against differentiated learning objectives, and these are recorded on an end-of-module summative assessment sheet.

-Art and Design
+Art, Craft and Design

+The specification used is AQA Art, Craft and Design.
 This is a broad course exploring practical and critical/contextual work through a range of 2D and/or 3D processes and new media and technologies.
 It is an unendorsed course where pupils can work in appropriate art, craft and design materials and processes.
 Work is produced through projects containing artwork, photographs, research, and written annotation.

 Photography

 The specification used is AQA Art and Design: Photography.
-It emphasises the importance of photography as an art form as well as a way to communicate ideas.
+It emphasises the importance of photography as an art form as well to communicate ideas.
 Development of ideas through sustained research and individual work is the most important aspect of the course.
 Work is produced through projects containing photographs, research, and written annotation.

 Students will receive weekly homework related to content studied that week.
 Students will also be assessed on their comprehension throughout each module and will receive a grade at the end of each module.